lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Choose a connection identifier C_R and store it for the length of the protocol.

-* Compute the transcript hash TH_2 = H( G_Y, C_R, H(message_1) ) where H() is the EDHOC hash algorithm of the selected cipher suite.
+* Compute the transcript hash TH_2 = H( G_Y, H(message_1) ) where H() is the EDHOC hash algorithm of the selected cipher suite.
 The input to the hash function is a CBOR Sequence.
 Note that H(message_1) can be computed and cached already in the processing of message_1.

 * Compute MAC_2 as in {{expand}} with context_2 = << ID_CRED_R, TH_2, CRED_R, ?
 EAD_2 >> (see {{CBOR}} for notation)
    * If the Responder authenticates with a static Diffie-Hellman key (method equals 1 or 3), then mac_length_2 is the EDHOC MAC length of the selected cipher suite.
 If the Responder authenticates with a signature key (method equals 0 or 2), then mac_length_2 is equal to hash_length.